Cody-Nicholson96/Non-Tech/Critical_Thinking/necessaryVsSufficient.md

 Being exactly divisible by 4 is a **sufficient** condition for a number to be even

-Being a planar figure with four sides of equal length and four angles adding up to 360 degrees is a **necessary** AND **suficient** condition for being a square (Because this is an explaination)
+Being a planar figure with four sides of equal length and four angles adding up to 360 degrees is a **necessary** AND **sufficient** condition for being a square (Because this is an explanation)